JoeB-cybersecurity/Car-Search-Complier-Sorter-OOD/README.txt

 Then run scrapefirsttest - src - scrape - Central_Marketplace_Project.java

+To search for a listing, type in console then press enter once or twice (usrInput)

 Note : there is also a class called (ebayStats.java) which collects listings from ebay and calculates item number and average price of any item (prototype).